Emi-1y/ProyectoLenguajes/README.md

 yes
 (i+i)*i)
 no

-afet done select Q for exit of program.
+after done select Q for exit of program.